magnusbaeck/logstash-filter-verifier/README.md

 #### Plugin mock

-The plugin mock config file (yaml) consists of an array of plugin mock elements.
-Each plugin mock element consists for the plugin id that should be replaced as well as the Logstash configuration string that should be used as the replacement.
-This string might be empty.
-In this case, the mocked plugin is just removed from the Logstash configuration.
+The plugin mock config file is a YAML file containing a single document with an array of plugin mock elements.
+Each element contains the id of the plugin that should be replaced, and optionally the Logstash configuration string that should be used as the replacement.
+If no replacement is given, the mocked plugin is simply removed from the Logstash configuration.

 Example: